Flatiron's Guide to Cote Rotie

 The wines produced are among the lightest and most aromatic of Cote Rotie.
 In Burgundy terms, you might thing of Tupin as Chambolle Musigny (while Verenay could be Gevrey Chambertin and Ampuis, the village with everything, is clearly Vosne Romanee).

 There are no big name vineyards here, though Jean-Michel Stephan makes a beautiful single vineyard Cote Rotie from one site, called simply Coteaux de Tupin.
-Other important growers down here include Vernay and Duclaux.
+Other important growers down here include Vernay (who's not from Verenay!) and Duclaux.

 St Cyr - Lastly we have St. Cyr, at the far north of the AOC, past Verenay.
 This was not part of the original AOC, designated in 1940, but added on in the 1960s.
 Like many of the add-ons in the Northern Rhone, it is distinctly inferior.
-The vines here truly have to compete with the development of suburbia, and it doesn’t help that the wine produced here is not first division.
-You are in the schist half of the AOC, but the wines here are not as structured as you might expect, though the schist does come through in the blackness of the fruit.
+And now we are really close to Lyon, so many folks really did figure that a new gas station was the way to go.
+Anyway, you are in the schist half of the AOC, but the wines here are not as structured as you might expect, though the schist does come through in the blackness of the fruit.

 Domaine Jamet – If I had to pick one producer to provide me with all my Cote Rotie needs, and price were no object, it would be Jamet.
 The wines have a purity and elegance that rivals everyone else making wine today in the AOC.
 If Chave were to make Cote Rotie, the wines would taste like this.
 Note that there was a split recently, and one of the brothers went off to set up his own domaine, Jean-Luc Jamet.
 Jean-Luc’s wines were perhaps a little mixed at first, but recent releases have been superb.
 Pricing is still quite a bit lower than the Domaine’s, so for now it represents quite a nice buying opportunity.

-Rene Rostaing – Rostaing, having inherited vines from both Gentaz and Albert Dervieux Thaize (another traditionalist legend, whose 1983 is the greatest Cote Rotie I’ve ever tasted, ahead of even Gentaz 1989!), was perhaps destined for greatness.
+Rene Rostaing – Rostaing, having inherited vines from both Gentaz and Albert Dervieux Thaize (another traditionalist legend, whose 1983 is the greatest Cote Rotie I’ve ever tasted, ahead of even top vintage Gentaz!), was perhaps destined for greatness.
 But while his wines have always been good, I was not really convinced that they belonged in Cote Rotie’s top tier until his son Pierre took over a few years ago.
 Now the wines are sensational.
-Single vineyards from Cote Blonde and La Landonee are special; the Ampodium is a blend designed for early drinking.
+Single vineyards from Cote Blonde and La Landonee are special; the Ampodium is a superb blend designed for early drinking.

 Guigal – This is a must-know producer, primarily because they produce about 1/3 of the AOC’s wines through both contracts and their own holdings.
 They are also hugely important for the historical reasons mentioned above.
 With their “La La’s” – the three single vineyard wines they release called La Landonne, La Turque and La Mouline – they have produced vintage after vintage of monumental wines that have won top praise in the international press.
 All that said, they also deserve criticism for a style that is overtly ripe and oaky, and for release prices that are all but prohibitive for wine-lovers of ordinary means.